 Old Salty Dog – After picking my friend up from the airport on a Wednesday night, we rolled on over to the Old Salty Dog on City Island.
 Although it was dark, we sat by the water with a couple of boats tied up.
 For friends visiting Sarasota, I always recommend lunch or dinner here, it’s a great representation of the destination.
 And if you’re wondering, a Salty Dog is a 1/4 pound hot dog dipped in batter and fried to a golden brown.
 Now do you understand why I added a trip to the gym?
 (1601 Ken Thompson Parkway, Sarasota; Tel: 941-388-4311)

 Owen’s Fish Camp Restaurant – This is another one of Sarasota’s must-eat restaurants and there’s almost always a line for seating.
-Arriving just after 9 p.m. on a Saturday, we were lucky to be seated right away at Owen’s Fish Camp and ate a healthy meal of smokey fish spread and a rockin’ mixed green salad with crab, shrimp and lobster tail.
-Oh, yeah.
-I’m hooked!
+Arriving just after 9 p.m. on a Saturday, we were lucky to be seated right away at opens in a new windowOwen’s Fish Camp and ate a healthy meal of smoky fish spread and a rockin’ mixed green salad with crab, shrimp and lobster tail.
+Oh, yeah. opens in a new windowI’m hooked!
 (516 Burns Ln., Sarasota; Tel: 941-951-6936)

 Atomic Holiday Bazaar – This is my favorite holiday shopping event of the year, although I didn’t buy much.
 As a Christmas gift, my friend bought me a cool globe cut out to be a hanging lamp.
 Perfect for my office!
 The opens in a new windowAtomic Holiday Bazaar is not your grandma’s bazaar…OK, we did see grandmas and great-grandmas shopping…let’s say it’s not your traditional bazaar.